Accurate detection. Expert diagnosis.

 What is a mammogram?

-X-rays use a small amount of radiation to create images of your bones and internal organs.
+X-rays use a small amount of radiation to make images of your bones and internal organs.
 X-rays are most often used to find bone or joint problems, or to check the heart and lungs.
 Mammograms are one type of X-ray.

 With either method, the mammogram images are checked for masses, tiny mineral deposits called calcifications, or areas of abnormal density.
 Any of these may mean that you have cancer.
 The problem areas are highlighted by the computer for a radiologist to look at.